auth0/docs/articles/connections/passwordless/guides/best-practices.md

 ## Implementing MFA with Passwordless

-Passwordless differs from Multi-factor Authentication (MFA) in that only one factor is used to authenticate the user is the one-time code or link received by the user.
+Passwordless differs from Multi-factor Authentication (MFA) in that only one factor is used to authenticate the user is the one-time-use code or link received by the user.

-If you want to require that users log in with a one-time code  **in addition** to another factor (e.g., username/password or a social Identity Provider, such as Google), see [Multi-factor Authentication (MFA)](/multifactor-authentication).
+If you want to require that users log in with a one-time-use code  **in addition** to another factor (e.g., username/password or a social Identity Provider, such as Google), see [Multi-factor Authentication (MFA)](/multifactor-authentication).

 ## Implementing Login